awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-working-viewing-monitors.md

 # Viewing monitoring information<a name="application-manager-working-viewing-monitors"></a>

-The **Monitoring** tab displays Amazon CloudWatch alarm status for resources in an application\.
+The AWS Systems Manager Application Manager **Monitoring** tab displays Amazon CloudWatch alarm status for resources in an application\.

 **Actions you can perform on this page**
 You can perform the following actions on this page: